CSBP-CPSE/OpenTabulate/README.md

   - Specify a `data_field` key order (might not be needed if using SQL)
   - Have a separate parser that does not handle address parsing.
   - Handle non-existent DPI fields (e.g. "phone" : "Phone", but "Phone" does not exist in data set)
+  - Unicode decoding errors occur in certain datasets when CSV is used to parse

 ## Portability issues
   - the data process script is written in Bash